sycao5/Stylesheet-Processor-Project/README.md

 A. Introduction
 ================

 This stylesheet processor is used for customizing and visualizing the outputs from yesWorkflow.
-It requires three input files: template file (F), graph data file (G), and stylesheet yaml file (S).
+It requires three input files: template file (F), graph data yaml file (G), and stylesheet yaml file (S).
 It can produce a valid dot file (D).

 B. Architecture
 ===============